 Leviathan – The government’s top recruited mutant.
-An expert marine who was struck by the radiation while working in Afghanistan.
+An army sergeant who was struck by the radiation while working in Afghanistan.
 His body is dark with a thick exoskeleton.
-Leviathan’s powers include super-strength, a heat-resistant body, and fiery breath.
+Leviathan’s powers include super-strength, a heat/energy-resistant body, and fiery breath.

 Keynes – A transformed IRS agent.
 He attains great speed enhanced with a special suit from the government.
 His body has super-human healing and strength.
 He is known to be witty and deceiving.